 Even for many families who have been homeschooling since their kids were young, the prospect of homeschooling high school can seem daunting.
 It is a lot to be responsible for geometry, chemistry lab, SATs, preparation for college requirements, and all the rest.
 But, as many homeschoolers discover, sticking it out through high school can offer great academic benefits.

 Specialization and Depth

 Homeschooling high school allows your student to delve deeply into areas of interest.
 Homeschooling teens have the time to become highly skilled in what interests them.
 Whether that’s a foreign language, creative writing, mathematics, auto repair, or violin, this specialization can offer a number of benefits.
-One of the challenges of adolescence for some is the strong drive to grow up and be seen as adult-like.
+For some, one of the challenges of adolescence is the strong drive to grow up and be seen as adult-like.
 Specialization can channel that energy into a beneficial direction and help kids mature in ways that are safe and positive.
 People who develop their talents tend to be happier people.
 Exploring topics in depth while in high school can give a head start on career planning.
 Also, students who have developed their talents are better positioned for college admissions and scholarships.

 Flexibility in Subject Matter and Pacing

 The flexibility of homeschooling, which is important in elementary and middle school, becomes even more crucial during high school.
 While homeschoolers who wish to be prepared for college will need to meet certain requirements, families are allowed the flexibility to adjust the pacing.
 Some kids struggle with algebra but breeze through geometry – or the reverse.
 Homeschooling high school allows you to customize courses to make sure your child learns what he or she needs to.
-If your daughter has already mastered grammar, you may skip it entirely and focus on other areas of English like reading literature or creative writing.
-Take more time when needed, move more quickly when it it not.
+If your daughter has already mastered grammar, you may skip it entirely and focus on other areas of English, like reading literature or creative writing.
+Take more time when needed, and move more quickly when it is not.